 #LifeHack: How to Know When to Get Rid of Movies in Your Collection

 I have been collecting movies since I could.
-By that I mean, when VCRs became affordable for everyone (remember when they were a thousand bucks WAAAYYY back in the day?), I starting my collection.
+By that I mean, when VCRs became affordable for everyone (remember when they were a thousand bucks WAAAYYY back in the day?), I started my collection.

 Naturally, I switched to DVDs/BluRay when the format changed.